ChristianFredrik69/xv6/README.md

 When defining a user call, I needed to first make a file in the user space, and then I needed to add that file under the UPROGS in Makefile.
 I also needed to add the relevant headers to the c-file in the user space.
-There is no stdio.h in this operating system, so if you need something like printf, you need to import the user.h file (as an example).
+There is no `stdio.h` in this operating system, so if you need something like printf, you need to import the `user.h` file (as an example).

 ### Task2

 When defining a system call, we needed to go through several files.
-We started by defining the system call in syscall.h.
+We started by defining the system call in `syscall.h`.
 The exact code was:

 ```c